Accessible Social’s logo, an illustration of a camel face smiling with its tongue hanging out.

 Image description for the below example: A Ferris Wheel lit up under a starry night sky at a carnival crowded with people and vendor stalls.
 Strands of string lights crisscross above where they walk.

-Photo Credit: Sergio Souza via Pexels
+Photo by Sergio Souza

 Exclude writing “photo of” or “image of”